You’re tired of struggling with substance abuse or supporting someone who might be

 In your first session, you will explore with your therapist what your goals are for you and your substance of choice.
 Not everyone is ready to give up drinking or weed on their first session.
 You and your therapist will get a sense of how to best move forward – set tangible goals that are not overwhelming and feel doable.
 As your treatment continues, you and she will look deeper into your history to see if there is a link to your past and the substance that may be keeping you from thriving.
 We are ready to partner with you for your success.

-Our New York City counseling office has caring therapists who specialize in substance abuse.
+Our New York City and Hoboken, NJ counseling offices have caring therapists who specialize in substance abuse.
 To start your counseling journey, contact us for your free consultation.

 Other mental health services at BeWELL

-Substance abuse therapy isn’t the only service we offer in our New York City office.
+Substance abuse therapy isn’t the only service we offer in our New York City and Hoboken, NJ offices.
 Other mental health services at BeWELL include anxiety treatment, couples therapy, counseling for depression, teen therapy, LGBTQIA counseling and culture, identity, and race therapy.